ISO/IEC 17025 Accreditation Support for Testing, Calibration, and Sampling Laboratories

 Frequently Asked Questions About ISO/IEC 17025 Accreditation

-Check the accreditation body’s directory and confirm the lab’s scope.
-ILAC’s signatory search helps users find recognized accreditation bodies and, where available, links to their online directories.
-For bodies such as ANAB, searchable directories are public.
-A valid check includes the lab name, active status, certificate details, and exact scope of accreditation.
+Check the accreditation body’s directory and confirm the exact scope of accreditation.
+ILAC’s signatory search helps users find recognized accreditation bodies and, where available, linked directories of accredited facilities.
+A proper check includes active status, the certificate details, and the precise accredited scope.

 Request an ISO/IEC 17025 Readiness Assessment